Rupert Hohwieler 02/12/22

 Maison Francois | St James

-Maison Francois’ founder Matthew Ryle carries the clout of being a finalist on MasterChef 2018, following which he set up this classy French brasserie in St James (as it happens, it’s also one of the best restaurants in St James’s).
+Maison Francois’ founder Matthew Ryle carries the clout of being a finalist on MasterChef 2018, following which he set up this classy French brasserie in St James.
 It’s a terracotta-toned and natural wood-accented affair that runs the gamut of all your buttered-up Gallic greats like pâté en croûte, celeriac remoulade and hanger steak with pomme frites.
-Pace yourself in anticipation for the grand finale at the end – a dessert trolley teeming with eclairs, truffles and approximately twenty other tempting pastries which you might or might not know considering the whole menu is in, well, French…
+Pace yourself in anticipation for the grand finale at the end – a dessert trolley teeming with eclairs, truffles and approximately twenty other tempting pastries which you may or may not recognise, considering the whole menu is in French.

 Details: 34 Duke Street, St James’s, SW1Y 6DF | Book here